Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 4. Combained Approach Based on Generalized Multiple and Iterated Fourier series: Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 2 to 4. Some Old Results

-Note that in \cite{14}-\cite{16}, \cite{19}, \cite{20}, \cite{32} the expansions (\ref{a1})--(\ref{a4}) have been applied for proving of Theorems 2--4.
-In this article we will prove Theorems 2--4 by another approach, which we will call as a combined approach.
-More precisely, we will use the scheme of the proof of Theorem 1 \cite{7}--\cite{16}, \cite{19}, \cite{20}, \cite{26a} for iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 4.
-As a result we will obtain two different parts of the expansion of iterated Stra\-to\-no\-vich stochastic integrals.
-The mean-square convergence of the first part will be proved on the base of generalized multiple Fourier series, converging in $L_2([t, T]^k)$ $(k=2, 3, 4)$ while the mean-square convergence of the second part will be proved on the base of generalized repeated Fourier series, converging pointwise.
-At that, we not use iterated Ito stochastic integrals as a tool of the proof and directly consider iterated Stratonovich stochastic integrals (\ref{str}).
+Note that in \cite{14}-\cite{16}, \cite{19}, \cite{20}-\cite{20xxz}, \cite{32} the expansions (\ref{a1})--(\ref{a4}) have been applied for the proof of Theorems 3--6.
+In this article, we will prove Theorems 4--6 by an another approach.
+This approach will be called as the combined approach.
+More precisely, we will use the scheme of the proof of Theorem 1 from this paper (see \cite{7}--\cite{16}, \cite{19}, \cite{20}-\cite{20xxz}, \cite{26a} for details) for the iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 4.
+As a result, we will obtain two different parts of the expansion of iterated Stra\-to\-no\-vich stochastic integrals.
+The mean-square convergence of the first part will be proved on the base of generalized multiple Fourier series converging in $L_2([t, T]^k)$ $(k=2, 3, 4)$.
+At the same time, the mean-square convergence of the second part will be proved on the base of generalized iterated Fourier series converging pointwise.
+At that, we do not use the iterated Ito stochastic integrals (\ref{ito}) as a tool of the proof and directly consider the iterated Stratonovich stochastic integrals (\ref{str}).